Computer Science - Doctor of Philosophy (PhD)

 Supervisors

-• Review the finding a supervisor resources
+• Review the finding a supervisor resources.

-• Before applying to the program, students are strongly advised to establish contact with potential supervisors
+• It is not required to find a supervisor before applying.
+However, students are advised to establish contact with potential supervisors before applying.

 Admission requirements

-• A Master's degree in Computer Science with a 78% average.
+• A master's degree in computer science with a 78% average.

-• Student with an undergraduate degree in Computer Science may apply for admission directly to the PhD program.
+• Student with an undergraduate degree in computer science may apply for admission directly to the PhD program.
 Successful applicants will have an outstanding academic record, breadth of knowledge in computer science, and strong letters of recommendation.

 • PhD applicants may be admitted into the Master of Mathematics (MMath) program.
 Like all MMath students, they will have the option to transfer into the PhD program before completing the master's thesis if their performance warrants.